 Under the WSURP, you may retire at any age but some retiree benefits have age and years of service requirements.

 - Accessing TIAA Funds: Allowed at any age, but subject to Internal Revenue Code regulations.
 There are numerous ways in which you may access your funds.
-Click here for an overview of available income options, and consult with a TIAA-CREF representative at 1-800-842-2776.
+Contact a TIAA representative at 1-800-842-2776 for an overview of available income options.

 - WSURP participants who are age 62 with 10 years of service may be eligible to have a calculation run to determine if they are eligible for a benefit under the WSU Supplemental Retirement Plan.